shiroi27/Quote-Generator-Python/README.md

 - 💬 Displays a random motivational quote
 - 🖱️ “Get Quote” button for refreshing inspiration
 - 🎨 Custom GUI with header, color theme, and styled elements
-- 🧠 Simple code structure — easy to expand with your own quotes!
+- 🧠 Simple code structure — easy to expand with your own quotes !

 ---